sosualex/ric-ag-dme/README.md

   - When site Si exits the CS, it sends all the deferred REPLY messages: ∀j if RDi [j] = 1, then Si  sends a REPLY message to Sj and sets RDi [j] = 0

 # assumption
-- all sites are connected to each other through messaging channels
+- all sites are directly connected to each other through messaging channels
+- execution of CS advances clock by 5

 # common functions